MicrosoftDocs/dynamics-365-intelligent-order-management/topics/enable-timeline-sales-order.md

 1. On the ribbon, select **Refresh**.
 1. Select **Entity Name Sales Order**.
 1. On the ribbon, select **Activate**, and then confirm the activation.
-1. When the message "You will need to publish the related entity for form wall changes to take effect" appears, select **OK**.
+1. When the message "You need to publish the related entity for form wall changes to take effect" appears, select **OK**.

 > [!NOTE]
 > You must clear the cache on your browser before the timeline can be populated with data.

-When enabled, the timeline should start to list business events as they are raised by the orchestration flow, as shown in the following example image.
+When enabled, the timeline starts to list business events as the orchestration flow raises them, as shown in the following example image.

 :::image type="content" source="media/timeline.png" alt-text="Screenshot of the timeline showing business events in chronological order.":::